SajixInc/whatsapp_business_api/README.md

 - In the image above, select the 'Create Template' option located on the right side.

-- After clicking on 'Create Template,' you'll be prompted to provide information such as category, name, and language.
+- After clicking on 'Create Template,' you'll be prompted to provide information such as category, template name, and language.
 Fill in the required details, then click on the 'Continue' button.

 - Next, you can customize your template further by adding an image in the header and entering text in the body.
 -